yft22/sec-gate-oidc/plugins/oidc-pcsc/README.md

 # PCSC NFC Quick start IDP configuration

-oidc-pcsc somehow fakes sgate openid-connect handshake.
+oidc-pcsc somehow fakes openid-connect handshake.
 It relies on pcscd-client library and pcscd daemon to access nfc tokens/smartcards.
+When an application is redirected onto oidc-pcscd for authentication, sgate starts a thread that monitor the reader and wait for a card to be inserted.
+As soon as a valid card is inserted oidc-pscd tries to read scard contend.
+When successful it then applies federation authentication as it would do with any other openid-connect authority.
+The authentication thread remains active until the card is remove from the reader, at this point sgate resets the session and notifies client application that session is locked.

 Note: pcsc is implemented as an external plugin and released under MIT licence.
 Reference implementation relies on: